naiquevin/tapestry/README.md

 the `include_str!` macro.

-One limitation is that tapestry can be used with PostgreSQL only, because of the tight coupling with pgTAP.
+One limitation is that tapestry can be used with PostgreSQL only, because of the tight coupling with `pgTAP`.

 Installation
 ------------